PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Irrespective of how good a monitor sounds out of the box, you’ll always want a set of tuning controls up your sleeve to adapt to your studio space.
 Plus, depending on your intentions, you can customize the output to suit your preference when options are available.

-The PreSonus Eris E5 XT gives you a comfortable and easy-to-use suite of choices.
+The PreSonus Eris Studio 5 gives you a comfortable and easy-to-use suite of choices.
 At the back of the unit, you’ll have access to a primary gain knob with a clear indent in the unity position.
 Excellent for calibrating your monitors.

 You’ll also have two additional knobs.
 One for mid-frequency and one for high-frequency adjustments.
-Both offer flexibility to adjust the output from -6dB to +6dB; honestly, without these, the E5 XT would score much lower in my books.
+Both offer flexibility to adjust the output from -6dB to +6dB.
+Much needed versatility to sculpt the sound to your preference.

-The Eris E5 XT offers good versatility to adjust the output.
+The Eris Studio 5 offers good versatility to adjust the output.

 I’ve already mentioned the underwhelming mids in an earlier section.
 This is where you can refine and adjust output to balance out the profile.
-While I always prefer things to be smooth out of the box, the E5 XT gives you the tools to fix issues.
+While I always prefer things to be smooth out of the box, the PreSonus Eris Studio 5 gives you the tools to fix issues.
 For my taste, a slight bump in the mids and fine shaving of the highs worked best for my studio space.

 Complimenting this flexibility is a Low Cutoff for subwoofer connections.
-The E5 XT already offers good bass, but if you require rumble, PreSonus does offer affordable subwoofers that pair perfectly with the E5 XT.
+The PreSonus Eris Studio 5 already offers good bass, but if you require rumble, PreSonus does offer affordable subwoofers that pair perfectly with the Eris Studio 5.

 Finally, an Acoustic Space switch gives you access to 0db, -2db, and -4dB to further control the output.
 Ideal for smaller studios and wall placement where reflections and bass build-up can be problematic.